 Select up to 14 megatrends according to your convictions – risk-monitored and actively managed by our experts.

 derinet – guiding you through the world of structured products

 derinet will help you find your way through the world of structured products.
 Take a look at our comprehensive product range.

 This publication was created by Bank Vontobel AG, Zurich (Vontobel).
 The document is expressly not intended for persons who, due to their nationality or place of residence, are not permitted access to such information under local law.
 This publication is marketing material, is provided for information purposes only, and does not take into account individual needs, investment targets, or financial circumstances.
 The publication does not constitute an offer, a solicitation, or a recommendation to use the Vontobel service described in it, to purchase or sell securities or other financial instruments, or to take part in an investment strategy.
 Capital expenditures in financial products and markets pose various risks (e.g. market, currency, or liquidity risks).
 Before making an investment decision, investors should obtain personal advice from their financial and tax advisor concerning the risks associated with the investment and their personal situation.
 The content, scope, and prices of the services and products described in this publication are governed exclusively by the agreement concluded with the individual investor.

-The information and/or documents offered on this website represent marketing material and are provided for information purposes only.
+The information and/or documents offered on this website represent marketing material pursuant to Art.
+68 of the Swiss FinSA and are provided for information purposes only.
 On request, further documents such as the basic information sheet or the prospectus are available free of charge whenever you wish.
 The products, services, information, and/or documents offered on this website may not be accessible to individuals domiciled in certain countries.
 Please note the applicable sales restrictions of the respective products or services.

 © Vontobel Holding AG 2021.
 All rights reserved.